Hyperdimensional Computing aka Vector Symbolic Architectures

 Motivation

 Vector Symbolic Architecture(s) (VSA) is a term coined by psychologist R. W. Gayler [1] to refer to a family of connectionist network models developed since the late 1980s.
 An alternative term Hyperdimensional Computing (HD) was proposed by neuroscientist P. Kanerva [7].
 Nowadays, it is common to refer to the family as HD/VSA.
 HD/VSA models were developed in an attempt to address the challenges to connectionism posed by J. Fodor, Z. Pylyshyn, R. Jackendoff, and other researchers.
-These researchers have argued that connectionist networks are – either in principle or in practice – incapable of modeling crucial features cognition (language and thought), such as compositionality (the ability to put together complex thoughts or sentences from simpler thoughts or words) and systematicity (the fact that someone who understands the sentence John kissed Mary can also understand the sentence Mary kissed John) [2].
-HD/VSA addresses these challenges by providing a binding operator associating individual (John, Mary) with roles (AGENT, PATIENT) and a superposition operator that allows multiple associations to be composed into a coherent whole.
-The name HD/VSA comes from the fact that vectors are high-dimensional and they are the sole means of representing all entities (roles, fillers, compositions).
+These researchers have argued that connectionist networks are – either in principle or in practice – incapable of modeling crucial features of cognition (language and thought), such as compositionality (the ability to put together complex thoughts or sentences from simpler thoughts or words) and systematicity (the fact that someone who understands the sentence John kissed Mary can also understand the sentence Mary kissed John) [2].
+HD/VSA addresses these challenges by providing a binding operation associating individual (John, Mary) with roles (AGENT, PATIENT) and a superposition operation that allows multiple associations to be composed into a coherent whole.
+The name HD/VSA comes from the fact that vectors are high-dimensional and they are the sole means of representing all entities (roles, fillers, compositional objects).

 Origins